tilt-dev/tilt-extensions/restart_process/README.md

       **kwargs: will be passed to the underlying `docker_build` call
     """
 ```
-## Unsupported Cases
-This extension does NOT support process restarts for:
-- Images run in Docker Compose resources (use the [`restart_container()`](https://docs.tilt.dev/api.html#api.restart_container) builtin instead)
-- `custom_build`
-- Images without a shell (e.g. `scratch`, `distroless`)
-- Container commands specified as `command` in Kubernetes YAML will be overridden by this extension.
-  - However, the `args` field is still available; [reach out](https://tilt.dev/contact) if you need help navigating the interplay between Tilt and these YAML values

-If this extension doesn't work for your use case, [see our docs for alternatives](https://docs.tilt.dev/live_update_reference.html#restarting-your-process).

-Run into a bug?
-Need a use case that we don't yet support?
-Let us know--[open an issue](https://github.com/tilt-dev/tilt-extensions/issues) or [contact us](https://tilt.dev/contact).

 ## What's Happening Under the Hood
 *If you're a casual user/just want to get your app running, you can stop reading now.
 However, if you want to dig deep and know exactly what's going on, or are trying to debug weird behavior, read on.*